UN World Food Safety Day - 7th June Annually

 Starting in 2019, every 7 June will be a time to highlight the benefits of safe food.
 World Food Safety Day was adopted by the United Nations General Assembly in December 2018.
 The process was initiated in 2016 by Costa Rica through the Codex Alimentarius Commission, which is managed by FAO and WHO.

-*This information is from an external source (World Health Organization (WHO)).
+(i)Source/Reference: World Health Organization (WHO).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.